JetBrains/Qodana/topics/flexinspect.md

 %feature% is supported by the [default inspection profiles](inspection-profiles.md#inspection-profiles-existing-profiles).

-To inspect your entire project with the new inspection locally, run %product% as explained in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section.
+To analyze your entire project with the new inspection locally, run %product% as explained in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section.

 <img src="flexinspect-run-qodana-locally.gif" width="881" alt="Running Qodana locally with a new inspection" border-effect="line"/>